syncfusion-content/blazor-docs/blazor/progress-button/how-to/trace-events.md

 ---
 layout: post
-title: Trace Events of Progress Button in Blazor ProgressButton Component | Syncfusion
+title: Trace Events in Blazor ProgressButton Component | Syncfusion
 description: Learn here all about Trace Events of Progress Button in Syncfusion Blazor ProgressButton component and more.
 platform: Blazor
 control: Progress Button
 documentation: ug
 ---

-# Trace Events of Progress Button in Blazor ProgressButton Component
+# Trace Events in Blazor ProgressButton Component

 The Progress Button component triggers events based on its actions.
 The events can be used as extension points to perform custom operations.